 Sustainable & Impact Investing Learning & Knowledge Network (SIILK) is launching a one-year fellowship with the Intentional Endowments Network.
 Applicants must be currently enrolled in an undergraduate or graduate program and have a demonstrated interest in pursuing or advancing a career in sustainable investing.
 The fellowship program runs from January – December, 2019 and requires an average commitment of 5-10 hours a week from January-May and September-December, and 40 hours a week from June-August.
 Applications are Due November 30th, 2018 click here for International Endowments Network fellowship application.

 Interested in food sustainability?
 Chartwells is looking to hire two new fellows!
 Fellows serve as a resource to Chartwells chefs, managers and guests interested in understanding or strengthening sustainability-related programs and/or launching new initiatives in their cafes.
 The expiration date for this offer is in February.
-Learn more and apply here.
+Learn about Chartwells Fellowship and apply here.

 The Sustainable Purchasing Leadership Council (SPLC) is seeking a fellow for the summer to assist with communications and engagement.
 A stipend of $4,000 is given for the 10 week full-time period.
 Requirements include Microsoft software skills and current enrollment in or recent graduate from a relevant graduate or undergraduate degree program (supply chain management, sustainability, etc.), or a demonstrated understanding of procurement and supply chain functions and processes, and sustainability concepts.
 The deadline to apply is in May.
 Find out more here.

 National Wildlife Federation's EcoLeaders Program is currently seeking graduate students to support our NWF EcoLeader Program through the following four Fellowship opportunities.
 Each fellowship is for a term of 4 -6 months (based on student schedule), roughly 40 hours/month.
 The fellow will receive a $3,000 stipend, professional development assistance and networking opportunities, and the possibility of academic credit for successful completion of the project, as an independent study or integration of fellowship project into course curricula.
-Learn more and apply here.
+Learn more about EcoLeaders Program here.

 The Jarchow Lab at the University of South Dakota is seeking an innovative and hard-working student to be part of the first cohort of students in a graduate program in sustainability that is being developed at USD.
 The PhD position is fully funded for four years at $22,000 per year.
 The position has a flexible start date from summer through January.
 Learn more.

 The Aspen Institute Program on Philanthropy and Social Innovation (PSI) in Washington, DC offers the William Randolph Hearst Endowed Fellowship to one student three times annually.
 The fellowship, based on academic excellence and need, is open to both undergraduate and graduate students of color.
 PSI seeks to introduce a diverse group of students to issues and challenges affecting philanthropy, social enterprise, nonprofit organizations, and other actors in the social sector.
 Recipients may arrange with their colleges or universities to receive academic credit for this experience.
 The application deadline for fall will open in August.
-Check here for more information.
+Learn more about this fellowship her.

 This year’s program ran from May 31st through August 18th.
-Applications can be submitted on the UNH Sustainability website here.
+Applications can be submitted on the UNH Sustainability website UNH Sustainability website.

 Learn more about the ambitious work of our current and past Fellows and the strides they are making in their respective fields.